JanOnBread/dwp-placement/README.md

 ### Log from server box

-This box displays messages from the server, it will diplay something every time an action has been taken.
-It's suggested that you offten check this boxes to confirm an action has been taken or an error message on why it has not.
+This box displays messages from the server, it will display something every time an action has been taken.
+It's suggested that you often check this boxes to confirm an action has been taken or an error message on why it has not.